sgpinkus/sgpinkus.github.io/README.md

   + header, article, footer are always 100% width of screen.
   + #content, banner, #navbar, #footer-navbar[-XXX] may be full width or limited to 1280px
   + #footer-navbar stretches in absence of footer-navbar-(two|three).

+# Default Content
+There is basic default pages for a basic site in `pages/` directory.
+These default pages are excluded if you install as a gem package as opposed to juts downloading the repo as basis for a site.

 # Credits